holdex/developers/docs/rules/README.md

 - [DEV-350](./DEV-350.md): mark a design PR docs(ui) with a Design section
 - [DEV-360](./DEV-360.md): follow the PR lifecycle
 - [DEV-370](./DEV-370.md): report time across all stages
+- [DEV-380](./DEV-380.md): enforce markdown lint on push with a pinned rumdl hook

 The remaining categories are migrating from the [Contributing Guidelines](../CONTRIBUTING.md) into rules.